deckhouse/virtualization/docs/USER_GUIDE.md

 EOF
 ```

 Once created, the resource enters the `WaitForUserUpload` phase, which means it is ready to accept a disk upload.
+If the upload is not started within 10 minutes, the resource will transition to the `Failed` phase; to try again, recreate the resource.

 Two upload options are available: from a cluster node and from any node outside the cluster: